giraffe-fsharp/Giraffe.ViewEngine/README.md

   .AppendLine ""
   .AppendLine "```html" |> ignore

+// Using RederView.IntoStringBuilder some HTML content can be written
-let sb' = ViewBuilder.buildHtmlNode sb someHtml
+// directly into the given StringBuilder object: let sb' = RederView.IntoStringBuilder.htmlNode sb someHtml

 // Perform more actions on the `sb` object... sb'.AppendLine "```" |> ignore